bluerobotics/ardusub-zola/advanced-usage/index.md

     - Clicking on a regular widget adds it to the view, after which it can be positioned and resized as desired
     - Mini widgets have fixed sizes, but can be dragged and dropped into the desired location in the header/footer bars or in a [mini widget container](#mini-widget-container)
-- Regular widgets can be configured by clicking the three dots in the top right corner of the widget
+- Some regular widgets can be configured, by clicking the three dots in the top right corner of the widget
 - Mini widgets that support configuration can be clicked on anywhere on the widget to open the configuration options
     - This is currently only possible during operation, *not* while in edit mode